 SEEK is an open-source, web-based platform and suite of software tools for the management, linking, exploration and exchange of Systems Biology data, models and Standard Operating Procedures (SOPs).
 SEEK is designed to facilitate data sharing and collaborations between scientists.

-If you have been using SEEK in your research then the key paper to cite is:
+If you have been using SEEK in your research then the key papers to cite are:

 Wolstencroft K, Owen S, du Preez F, Krebs O, Mueller W, Goble CA, Snoep JL (2011) The SEEK: A Platform for Sharing Data and Models in Systems Biology, Methods in Enzymology, Volume 500: 629-655 PUBMED: 21943917